M4a1x/nmr-spectrometer/software/spectrometer/README.md

 $> python3 -m pip install ./nmr-spectrometer/software/spectrometer
 ```

-If you're using hatch you can alternatively add it as a dependency to the `pyproject.toml` by adding the following line to your dependencies
+If you're using hatch you can alternatively add it as a dependency to your `pyproject.toml` by adding the following line to your dependencies
 ```toml
 dependencies = [
   ...